isinaltinkaya/adv_binf_2021_week1/day2/README.md

 Before we start its important to note that you should try to run the command with no arguments - the help page will get an explanation of the way run the command.

+You should all copy, using cp, the reference file (chr21.fa.gz) to your own home directory and build the index yourself.

 ## Indexing for BWA alignment
 Now you should map the reads in the fastq files against the reference genome.
 First, you have to make the index (the Burrows-Wheler transform) and then run the mapping.